Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

 ### Trap Interruption
 With such an efficient and consistent but xenophobical engine, the archetype has plenty of powerful Traps (although none that activate from the hand) to provide disruption.

 [Execution](#Traps) is likely the most devastyzing, able to banish several Monsters with a developed board, although often cannot find its targets due to them being blocked from moving.
 [Rotation](#Traps) is a unique removal option, ideally swapping a spare Rubic Token on our field.
 [Reset](#Trap) can work wonders if dropped correctly, resetting the board exactly how we like, while ripping materials from the opponent’s Xyz Monsters – we can protect our own Xyz Monster by setting that as the one target that isn’t banished.
 There are even 2 Counter Traps, [Inverse](#Traps) being a generical negate and [Transverse](#Traps) being a poly-negate, although the deutic requires more specifical setup.
-Transverse’s extra effect in the Graveyard is not to be underestimated either, often surprising the opponent if they have placed their Monsters uncarefully.
+Transverse’s extra effect in the Grave is not to be underestimated either, often surprising the opponent if they have placed their Monsters uncarefully.

 <table>
   <tr>